 Some of these lifestyle issues may not seem to be relevant at first to young children who are diagnosed as having diabetes.
 However, as children grow, a healthy lifestyle should be greatly encouraged for the long-term benefits.
-See separate leaflet called Preventing Cardiovascular Diseases for more details.
+See separate leaflet called Preventing Cardiovascular Diseases.

 Treatment aim 3 - to detect and treat any complications

 Most GP surgeries and hospitals have special diabetes clinics.
-Doctors, nurses, dieticians, specialists in foot care (chiropodists), specialists in eye health (optometrists), and other healthcare workers all play a role in giving advice and checking on progress.
+Doctors, nurses, dieticians, specialists in foot care (podiatrists - previously called chiropodists), specialists in eye health (optometrists), and other healthcare workers all play a role in giving advice and checking on progress.
 Regular checks may include:

 - Checking levels of blood sugar (glucose), HbA1c, cholesterol and blood pressure.